 Executive Order No. 13834, Efficient Federal Operation, signed in May 2018, sets forth energy and environmental performance goals-based on statutory requirements-for agencies with respect to managing facilities, vehicles, and operations.
 Sustainability reporting in this chapter is in accordance with this executive order.
-The Office of Federal Sustainability issued instructions for this Executive Order in April 2019.

-SRS uses the Site Sustainability Plan (SSP) to implement the sustainability goals outlined in DOE's Sustainability Report and Implementation Plan (SRIP).
-The SRIP is the action plan for DOE to carry out Executive Order 13834, Efficient Federal Operations.
+SRS uses the Site Sustainability Plan to document the sustainability goals SRS plans to achieve, providing a roadmap, strategies, and essential activities.
 The goals, which DOE sets annually for all sites, include the following: